High Priestess – Tapping in to the Divine Feminine

 “I looked at your blog and some posts and comments you made in the past and was amazed that you answered my deepest Question.
 You posted the article “Roxanna’s AstroTarology: Fish Have Left the Building, Woman Bearing Jugs at the Gate” talking about the Pisces age and organized religion.
 It was a breakthrough for me.
 Thanks so much!” [comment saved from old blogspot]

 Ah, Sex and War, Love and Death – the essential elements of any lasting narrative.
 In the western hemisphere, the sacred co-mingling of Mars, all sweaty from battle, and Venus, full of oysters, injects red life force into earthly vegetation each Spring (Aries and Taurus, but also planet Venus in Aries).
 In Autumn (Libra and Scorpio, but also planet Venus in Scorpio), they unite again in death, Venus committing sati on the bonfire and lonely Mars turning into a wolf that will eat the sick and weak who can’t survive the winter.
 Adieu, until next time around.
 The cycle begins, ends and begins again with this union of opposites.
-Or, as the tantric, Indian Goddess, Lalita puts it, “Like the Sun and Moon coming together in an eclipse, consciousness comes into being via orgasm.”
+Or, as the tantric, Indian Goddess, Lalita says, “Like the Sun and Moon coming together in an eclipse, consciousness comes into being via orgasm.”
 (Funny how the first and last letters of that word spell OM).

 Two versions of Indian Goddess Lalita, Babylonian ‘Queen of the Night’